MortenTryti/MAT4400/README.md

 # MAT4400
 My notes on linear analysis and measure theory following the MAT4400 course at UiO during the spring of 2024.
-The notes are the texed version of what went on in the lectures, except for the proofs.
-Chapters are as follows, mostly everything of importance which we did in the lectures.
-There will probably be typos.
+The notes are the texed version of mostly everything of importance which we did in the lectures, except for the proofs.
+There will probably be typos and chapters are as follows:

 The actual PDF is [here](MAT_4400_privnotes.pdf)